rafaelmardojai/firefox-gnome-theme/README.md

 ### Auto install script

 This script will look for Firefox profiles from various known locations (`~/.mozilla/firefox/`, Flatpak, Snap, etc) and install the theme in each one.
-It will also enable a color variant for your GTK theme if it exists.

 You can execute it by running: